abinit/abipy/README.rst

     pip install abipy

 Note that you may need to install pymatgen and other critical dependencies manually.
-For this reason, we strongly suggest to install the required python packages through one of the following python distributions:

-Note that you may need to install pymatgen and other critical dependencies manually.
-In this case, please consult the detailed installation instructions provided by the `pymatgen howto <http://pymatgen.org/index.html#standard-install>`_ to install pymatgen and then follow the instructions in `ourhowto <http://pythonhosted.org/abipy/installation.html>`_.
+In this case, please consult the detailed installation instructions provided by the `pymatgen howto <http://pymatgen.org/index.html#standard-install>`_ to install pymatgen and then follow the instructions in `our howto <http://pythonhosted.org/abipy/installation.html>`_.

-Note, however, that the installation process is greatly simplified if you install the required python packages through one of the following python distributions:
+The installation process is greatly simplified if you install the required python packages through one of the following python distributions:

   * `Anaconda <https://continuum.io/downloads>`_